Two Takeaways

 Recalling Butchers

 In her book(let), “I Also Remember“, Edith Searson recalls that the family butcher’s was run by Gervase Gill.
 Based on the 1921 census, Gervase was John William’s father.
 Both were butchers.
-Edith Searson also notes that Jack Walton was the last butcher there and he died suddenly.
+Edith Searson also noted that Jack Walton was the last butcher there and he died suddenly.
 After being empty for a long time, it reopened as a fish and chip shop.

 In a comment on Kirkby Living Memory Facebook Group, Ann Hill noted that, “Kirkby was awash with Butchers.
 It was a thriving mining community where meat and 2 veg and massive Yorkshire puddings were an everyday meal.
 Good solid hard working people, who played as hard as they worked.”
-On Kirkby-in-Ashfield Facebook Group, she noted that Jack Walton had a daughter called Pamela.
+On Kirkby-in-Ashfield People Facebook Group, she noted that Jack Walton had a daughter called Pamela.

 Recalling Working for Jack Walton